zheng129/programming-languages/appendix-jargon.md

 #### equation

-An equation t=t' is formed from terms t,t' that are built by adding "meta"variables X,Y,Z. For example, in order to compute that
+An equation `t=t'` is formed from terms `t,t'` that are built by adding "meta"variables `X,Y,Z`.
+For example, in order to compute that

         1+2 = 1 + (1+1)
             = (1+1)+1